josephzhong/CS771_Project/README.md

 # VLM-soft-tokens-based-reward-hacking-detection
 This project aims to train soft tokens and a backbone VLM to detect reward hacking in target VLMs.
-But this method may be applied to any multi-modal based retrieval scenarios under flexible computation budget.
+But **this method may be applied to any multi-modal based retrieval scenarios under flexible computation budget**.

 Highlights:
 - Data synthesized from carefully designed pipeline of VLM reinforcement learning based finetuning.